 YES will provide young people access to available resources to assist in education, life and job skills training, employment opportunities, mentoring, and safe, productive enrichment, and recreational programs

-What is the Summer Jobs Skills and Youth Employment Initiative?
+What is the YES Fall College Employment Initiative?

-Once young people are approved to participate, they must successfully complete the evidenced-based work readiness training.
+Once college students are approved to participate, they will assume positions and internships with various businesses in the Mobile area.
 They are expected to be active, engaged, and to always put forth their best effort.

 Small investment.
 Big return.

-Make a commitment this summer to hire a young person!
+Make a commitment this fall to hire a young person!

-Thank you in advance for supporting our youth.
+Be that difference!
+Thank you in advance for supporting our local college students.
 Your involvement is essential in building tomorrow's workforce.